Ficool

 "How do you know?"

 Wang Ben didn't answer.
-He wasn't sure he could explain the weight he'd been carrying long before Li San and Ma Hong died.
+He wasn't sure he could explain the grief he'd been carrying long before Li San and Ma Hong died.
 The dreams.
 The fragments.
 The sense that he was mourning losses he couldn't even remember.

 "Take care of yourself, Zhao Yu."